SUBstylee/javascriptProjects/README.md

 - [Project 23: Progress Steps](./0023progressSteps/index.html)

   A small interactive project built with HTML, CSS, and JavaScript.
-It uses querySelectorAll and event listeners to toggle classes on click, with a CSS transition for smooth, animated style changes.
+It uses querySelectorAll and event listeners to toggle classes on button click as well as left and right arrow keydown, with a CSS transition for smooth, animated style changes.

   ### More projects will be added soon